 Great Dane Rescue of Southern California (GDRSC) is a registered non-profit organization that operates mainly in Los Angeles, Riverside, Ventura, San Bernardino, and San Diego counties.
 They also collaborate with other rescue centers to service other areas.

-They rescue pure-bred or mixed Great Danes, especially from kill shelters, to save dogs from euthanization.
-They also permit individuals who privately requested to relinquish their Great Danes to the center.
+They rescue pure-bred or mixed Great Danes, especially from kill shelters, to save dogs from euthanasia.
+They also permit individuals who have privately requested to relinquish their Great Danes to the center.

 The organization rehabilitates the physical, emotional, and social aspects of the rescued Great Danes who are abused and neglected.
 Basic obedience training is also provided to prepare the dogs for their new homes.